 Congestion over the network also needs to be considered in scenarios where large amounts of data are being sent from external devices into the system.
-In these scenarios it is important to aggregate the data so as to minimize the amount of usage records being processed.
+In these scenarios it is important to aggregate the data so as to minimize the number of usage records being processed.
 Aggregation is a complex topic and care needs to be taken during the aggregation process to ensure granular attributes specific to each individual record is not lost during aggregation.

-Leverage Enterprise Grade Database Technology
+Leverage Enterprise-Grade Database Technology

 Solution evaluators rarely consider database technology when considering the impact of throughput.
 However, databases can very quickly become a bottleneck in the system and act as a throughput constraint.

 Attributes such as fill factor and memory needs to be constantly optimized and fragmentation minimized through efficient indexing.
-Online indexing in particular can provide significant performance improvements on large scale deployments.
+Online indexing in particular can provide significant performance improvements on large-scale deployments.